Is there bottled water without microplastics?

 How to make your hydration setup truly plastic-free:

-• Source wisely: When on the go, choose hydration stations with proven filtration, like Bevi machines.
+• Source wisely: When on the go, choose hydration stations with proven filtration, like Bevi machines, instead of opting for water that’s bottled in plastic.

-• Go stainless steel or glass for your bottle: These materials don’t leach or degrade.
-No plastic, no problem.
+• Go stainless steel or glass for your bottle: These materials don’t leach or degrade like plastic.
 Also, make sure you’re using reusable bottles most of the time.

-• Make it last: Treat that reusable bottle like it’s an extension of yourself and treat yourself to filtered water every day.
+• Make it last: Treat that reusable bottle like it’s an extension of yourself and wash it by hand regularly, preferably daily.
+Consider it a fundamental part of your everyday carry, like a phone, wallet, or set of house keys.
+And treat yourself to filtered water every day.

 Read the latest on Bevi’s blog.
 We cover water quality, sustainability, beverage trends, office culture, and more.